honeycombio/gha-buildevents/README.md

 No outputs are set (yet), but the following environment variables are set:

-- `BUILD_ID`: the build ID used, this defaults to the run number and should be used in all invocation of `buildevents`
+- `TRACE_ID`: the trace ID, this defaults to the run number and should be used in all invocation of `buildevents`

 ## License